Information, terms and conditions (Effective May 2017)

 For your convenience we offer a check in facility on our website up to 4 days before your sailing.
 By checking in online for your cruise, you will significantly speed up your check-in process and will be able to board the ship sooner and avoid delays and queues at the cruise terminal.

-To check in online, visit www.celebritycruises.com.au, click on ‘Before Cruising’, then click ‘Online Check-in’.
+To check in online, visit www.celebritycruises.co.nz, click on ‘Already booked’, then click ‘Online Check-in’.
 If you have checked in online, bring your signed SetSail Pass and identification documents with you to the cruise terminal.
 Proceed to the SetSail area where one of our guest assistance agents will verify your identification documents and issue your SeaPass℠ card to board the ship.

 If you have not checked in online, bring your cruise documents and your identification documents to the cruise terminal where one of our guest assistance agents will process your cruise documents, verify identification documents, check you in for your cruise, issue your SeaPass℠ card and direct you to the ship.